stefanct/riscv-dbg/doc/debug-system.md

 ## JTAG Debug Transport Module

 The RISC-V specification does not mandate a specific transport mode for the debug module.
-While theoratially debug could be facilitate over any memory-mapped protocol the debug specification standardizes the access via a IEEE 1149.1 JTAG TAP (Test Access Port) - see [debug spec 0.13 chapter 6](https://riscv.org/wp-content/uploads/2019/03/riscv-debug-release.pdf).
+While debugging could theoretically be facilitated over any memory-mapped protocol the debug specification standardizes the access via a IEEE 1149.1 JTAG TAP (Test Access Port) - see [debug spec 0.13 chapter 6](https://riscv.org/wp-content/uploads/2019/03/riscv-debug-release.pdf).